-There’s one in every organization—someone who has been at the company for years, maybe even decades.
+There’s one in every organization—a co-worker who has been at the company for years, maybe even decades.
 Even though the company’s mission has evolved and changed, this employee can’t stop talking about the way things used to be.
 Even though they can totally drive you crazy, they have the best of intentions.
 They’re just stuck in an old reality that’s no longer really true.

 And even though they don’t seem to be having much fun or, honestly, getting much work done, they just won’t move on.
 After all, they’ve got it pretty good.
 They’ve built up a nice salary, they’ve got a good office—why would they want to leave?